HSF/hsf.github.io/organization/_posts/2019/2019-01-17-coordination.md

-          - Heather: It would be useful to get feedback about which topics should be plenary vs more technical (I suspect that most of the topics that we have would be of quite general interest)
+          - Heather: It would be useful to get feedback about which topics should be plenary vs more technical (I suspect that most of the topics that we have would be of quite general interest).
-          -  fast simulation
+          -  fast simulation.
-          -  physics models
+          -  physics models.
-          -  common geometry tools
+          -  common geometry tools.
-          -  pile-up
+          -  pile-up.
-          -  vectorisation (Andrei)
+          -  vectorisation (Andrei).
-          -  common geometry tools
+          -  common geometry tools.
-          -  simulation code on new architectures (particularly g4)
+          -  simulation code on new architectures (particularly g4).
       -  Reconstruction (2 slots, 1 “parallel”)
-          -  Brainstorming on topics, converging on Tuesday
+          -  Brainstorming on topics, converging on Tuesday.
-          -  Question on whether there could be more non-HEP-specific talks (we have contacts from recent ITNs on interesting topics)
+          -  Question on whether there could be more non-HEP-specific talks (we have contacts from recent ITNs on interesting topics).
           -  Initial topics (we will trim down/add, this is to see overlap with other sessions):
-              -  Hybrid architectures and accelerators for triggers
+              -  Hybrid architectures and accelerators for triggers.
-              -  ML for reconstruction
+              -  ML for reconstruction.
-              -  ML for trigger
+              -  ML for trigger.
-                  -  Connect to DarkMachines effort (some people from Unsupervised Learning group based in the US)
+                  -  Connect to DarkMachines effort (some people from Unsupervised Learning group based in the US).
-              -  LHC: Run-3 preparations and expectations
+              -  LHC: Run-3 preparations and expectations.
-              -  HL-LHC: Updates on TDRs
+              -  HL-LHC: Updates on TDRs.
-              -  Beyond colliders: what are smaller experiments planning / doing (use Physics Beyond Colliders platform to advertise a call for talks)
+              -  Beyond colliders: what are smaller experiments planning / doing (use Physics Beyond Colliders platform to advertise a call for talks).
       -  Analysis (2 slots, 1 “parallel”)
-          -  Using events at CERN to help plan contribution (see below)
+          -  Using events at CERN to help plan contribution (see below).
       -  Software Tools (1 slot)
           -  Martin, Giulio and Serhan will discuss next week.
           -  Overlaps with analysis are interesting.
       -  Education and Training (1 slot)
           -  Initial thoughts from Sudhir/Dario:
-              -  Highlight ramping of US centric training efforts FIRST-HEP/IRIS-HEP
+              -  Highlight ramping of US centric training efforts FIRST-HEP/IRIS-HEP.
-              -  How can these efforts be expanded to Europe and beyond
+              -  How can these efforts be expanded to Europe and beyond.
-              -  Invite speakers/European counterparts (people who might lead efforts there - NOT adhoc basis)
+              -  Invite speakers/European counterparts (people who might lead efforts there - NOT adhoc basis).
                   -  Now that ITN deadline for European graduate schools has passed maybe we can talk about them as a source of coordinated effort (and maybe a step towards bigger